CloudSense-SPT/spt-ui-dev-task/readme.md

 The collapsed view lists data relating to the order, a minimal milestone tracker, and a button link.
 The expanded view includes a full-size milestone-tracker, and a formatted table of related suborders.
 Each suborder entry features its data and a button link.

-All of the date fields for the above objects can be accesses via the provided backend model.
+All of the data fields for the above objects can be accesses via the provided backend model.

 ### Installation and Usage